• Skip to main content

 8. Cut the long roll into even pieces, approximately ¾-1 inch thick, using a sharp knife or an unflavored dental floss.
 You'll end up with approx. 18 -20 pieces.

-Transfer all the roll pieces onto a baking sheet lined with parchment paper, cover with a towel, and let it proof for another hour.
+Transfer all the roll pieces onto a baking sheet lined with parchment paper OR a baking dish, cover with a towel, and let it proof for another hour.

 9. About 15-20 minutes before the estimated end of proofing, switch on the oven and preheat it, setting the temperature to 390 °F (200 °C).